 What Is An Altitude Chamber?

-Pressure or altitude testing is essential for military, industrial, and consumer applications where products or components need to function or be transported in low-pressure environments or withstand rapid decompression in combination with climate control.
+Pressure or altitude testing is essential for aerospace, industrial, and consumer applications where products or components need to function or be transported in low-pressure environments or withstand rapid decompression in combination with climate control.
 If your products encounter these environments, or you need to conform to a military or aviation test standard including but not limited to MIL-STD-810 or RTCA DO-160, an altitude test chamber may be the solution you need.

 What are the Primary Uses for Altitude Chambers?